giraffesyo/schoolwork/Computer Graphics - COSC 6372/cosc6372-computer-graphics/HW1/README.md

 Michael McQuade
 2046739

-## Running with Visual Studio Code

-Since I used Visual Studio Code to develop this assignment, I've generated and modified a [tasks.json](.vscode/tasks.json) file and a [launch.json](.vscode/launch.json) file.
-These files enable running the project by opening [main.cpp](src/main.cpp) and pressing <kbd>ctrl</kbd> + <kbd>F5</kbd> or going to `Run` and choosing `Run without debugging`.

-When you run this way, object files with the extension `.o` will be generated in an `out` directory.
-This folder and these files are not under source control.

-**IMPORTANT**: For this to work, you must have opened the `HW1` workspace in VS Code.
-You can do this from the command line by running `code .` from within the `HW1` directory or you can choose `File` > `Open Workspace` and choose the [workspace.code-workspace](workspace.code-workspace) file.

 ## Running from the command line

-Alternatively to VS Code, you may run the application by compiling it and running the executable.
+You may run the application by compiling it and running the executable.

 This project was tested on Mac OS Big Sur 11.2 (20D64) and compiled successfully with the following: